-Even though the MU8000 has some minor deficiencies with its color reproduction, its overall color performance was quite good, and was capable of delivering accurate and natural shades of colors that were solid and thoroughly saturated.
+Even though the MU8000 has some minor deficiencies with its color reproduction, its overall color performance was quite good and was capable of delivering accurate and natural shades of colors that were solid and thoroughly saturated.

-A strong performance characteristic of the UN65MU8000 was it contrast range and black level capabilities; the content I used for evaluating black levels was rendered very well, showing very deep and solid black levels that left me with nothing to gripe about.
+A strong performance characteristic of the UN65MU8000 was its contrast range and black level capabilities; the content I used for evaluating black levels was rendered very well, showing very deep and solid black levels that left me with nothing to gripe about.

 As well as the MU8000 did with contrast range and black level performance, I must point out for the record that the KS8000 does have a better contrast ratio when compared to the MU8000, which allows the KS8000 to have increased peak brightness and better black level performance.

-Shadow detail on this TV was very good, and revealed proper amounts of shadow detail and depth among the objects within the dark and dimly lit scenes I use for evaluation.
+Shadow detail on this TV was very good and revealed proper amounts of shadow detail and depth among the objects within the dark and dimly lit scenes I use for evaluation.

 Black screen uniformity performance was great on this display.
-On a completely black screen I was not able to detect any light bleed coming from the corners or edges of the screen.
+On a completely black screen, I was not able to detect any light bleed coming from the corners or edges of the screen.
 However, you may experience some slight blooming around white text or white objects when set against a black background.

-Motion handling was very good on the MU8000 when viewing regular content that consisted of sporting events and movies with fast paced action.
+Motion handling was very good on the MU8000 when viewing regular content that consisted of sporting events and movies with fast-paced action.
 Additionally, motion judder was not an issue with this TV.

 Side angle viewing suffered from what I consider typical amounts of contrast and color saturation loss for an LED TV, but shouldn’t be a major issue unless you are watching this TV from wide angles.

 As a side note, I left the TV’s local dimming feature set to “Low” for non-HDR content.
 When set to the “High” position, I noticed it would make blacks in an image of a starfield (outer space shot) appear lighter.
-The MU8000 defaults local dimming to “High” setting for HDR content.
+The MU8000 defaults local dimming to the “High” setting for HDR content.